 DAVID CRABB is a performer, writer, teacher & storyteller in New York City.
-He is a Moth Story Slam host and three-time Moth Slam winner.
+He is a Moth Story Slam host and winner.
 His solo show BAD KID was met with critical acclaim (Advocate, Flavorpill, NYTheatre) and named a New York Times Critics' Pick.
-The show has been performed in NYC since 2011 & completed a sold-out run in Virginia in 2013.
-Bad Kid will play in Texas and California in 2014.
-A memoir based on the show will be released this year by Harper Perennial.
+A memoir based on the show was released this year by Harper Perennial.

 David was one of 7 performers chosen by Time Out New York for their 2013 New York Comedy Festival line-up.
 The Wall Street Journal praised him as a performer capable of guiding a crowd "from belly laughs to pin-drop silence."

 David is currently lead instructor in The Moth's High School Slam program.
 He has coached performers and directed shows at NYC's Upright Citizens Brigade Theatre (UCB) & the People's Improv Theatre (The PIT).
 David has taught storytelling with The Moth, Occidental College, Indiana University, Kevin Allison's The Story Studio, Manhattan Comedy School, Washington DC's Story League & NYU's Tisch School of the Arts.
 In 2012, the New York Times showcased one of his classes in their Arts Section.
 David also serves as a writing mentor for veterans across the country with The Writers Guild Initiative's Wounded Warrior Project.
 David has designed and taught corporate storytelling to Twitter, Google, Facebook, Fidelity, Uber, & Bravo among others.

 David is the co-creator/producer of the live storytelling series ASK ME.
 He has been a member of NYC's Axis Company Theatre since 2003, developing original material in New York, Paris and at the Edinburgh Fringe Festival in Scotland.

 Read a write-up on David/Bad Kid from the Austin American Statesman HERE.